The SFLASH-AHB core is a versatile SPI flash memory controller. It allows a system to easily access an SPI flash device or directly boot from it.

 The core allows the system to interface with one or more serial flash devices in one of the following modes: a) in Slave mode by accessing its registers via an AHB slave interface, b) in DMA mode where the system programs the internal DMA engine, and then the core accordingly drives its AHB master interface, c) in eXecute In-Place (XIP) mode where the core allows the system to directly access the SPI memory address space via an AHB slave interface, d) in Boot-Image copy mode where after reset the core will autonomously copy an amount of data (boot-image) from the SPI memory to the AHB address space (e.g. on a shadow RAM) using its AHB master interface.

-The core can work with any SPI/QSPI flash device.
+The core can work with single, dual, quad, twin-quad, and octal SPI flash devices.
 To enable use with flash devices from different vendors, the core offers two ways of configuring the device-specific parameters: a) via registers, where the system is responsible to identify the connected flash device and program the appropriate values to the core's registers and b) by using the auto-configuration feature, where the core will autonomously identify the connected flash device and program itself accordingly.
 The auto-configuration functionality uses a user-provided memory that stores a list of automatically identifiable devices along with their features.

 This core has been designed with industry best practices.
 It is LINT-clean and scan ready, it has been verified through rigorous verification, and it is silicon-proven.